Instant Pot Lentil Soup

 Step seven

-Seal IP, make sure the venting knob is set to sealed.
-Press the soup/stew button and cook at normal for 20 minutes.
+Place the lid on the Instant Pot, and make sure the venting knob is set to sealed.
+Press the soup/stew button and cook at normal mode, at high pressure, for 20 minutes.

 Step eight

-When the IP timer dings, either let the IP release the pressure naturally or you can wait 5 minutes, then don an oven mitt and release it quickly by tapping the venting knob.
+When the Instant Pot timer dings, either let the IP release the pressure naturally or you can wait 5 minutes, then don an oven mitt and release it quickly by tapping the venting knob.
+Wait for the valve to drop, letting you know that it is safe to open the pressure cooker.

-Transfer soup to a serving dish.
+Give the soup a gentle stir, and transfer to a serving dish.
 I pour use my much loved casserole dish from Burlington Potters and get ready to serve it.

 I ladle some soup in our crocks and gather some cute little pita rounds.
 Have you seen these pita rounds before?
 They are adorable and fun to dip in the lentil soup!